 A lack of experience may cause a person to misinterpret what they have sensed.
 In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant (1724-1804): “We see things not as they are but as we are.”

 Deficits in visual perception can hinder a person’s ability to make sense of information received through the eyes, while deficits in auditory perception interfere with an individual’s ability to analyze or make sense of information received through the ears.

 A classic example of a deficit in visual perception is the child who confuses letters such as b, d, p, and q.
 Many adults find their reading speed to be inadequate as a result of underlying perceptual deficits.

 By improving accuracy and speed of perception, one is able to absorb and process information accurately and quickly.
-Reading speed will also improve and reading problems can be overcome.
+As a result, reading speed will also improve, and reading problems can be overcome.